Veeragopinath/CRUD/README.md

 $ npm install

-#npm json server , which will watch db.json for datas
-$ npm install json-server -D

 !important #for runing client server and json server , use two different terminals

 # For running client server ,which will be lisening on port localhost:3000